scarnecchia/bsky-keyword2list/README.md

 docker run -d --restart unless-stopped keyword2list
 ```

-**Please note**: Be cautions with regular expressions because they can genenerate a lot of false positives without careful consideration.
+**Please note**: Be cautious with regular expressions because they can genenerate a lot of false positives without careful consideration.

-## TODO:

-- [ ] Add ability to automatically remove accounts from lists when they remove the offending content

 ## Credits